hyperledger/besu-docs/docs/Reference/API-Methods.md

 * Object of fields used to create the filter condition.

 Each field in the object corresponds to a field name containing an operator, and a value for the operator.
-The same field name can be specified multiple times, but can only contain one operator.
+A field name can only be specified once, and can only contain one operator.
 For example, you cannot ask for transactions with a gas price between 8 and 9 Gwei by using both the `gt` and `lt` operator in the same field name instance.